mbazzo1993/project-library-app/README.md

 ## To Do

-1. [ ] Set up git repo with skeleton HTML, CSS, and JS files.
+1. [X] Set up git repo with skeleton HTML, CSS, and JS files.
-2. [ ]
+2. [X] Create:
+  1. [X] Array to hold library objects
+  2. [X] Function to store a new book into the array directly from user's input